mukundtheamateur/faceblurbymukund/README.md

 (1).Gaussian
 (2).Pixelate

-#you can do this project without creating an environment but it is good practice , so i did this project in an environment:
+#you can do this project without creating an environment but it is good practice to create one , so i did this project in an environment:

 --> IN THIS PROJECT WE WILL USE ANACONDA FOR CREATING A VIRTUAL ENVIRONMENT.